Our comprehensive introduction to dermal fillers

 The treatment takes about 20-30 minutes and the result is immediate.

 When treating wrinkles, pain relief is usually not needed but can be easily achieved with topical anesthetic and or a local anesthetic placed by the doctor.
-However, dermal fillers themselves are formulated with lidocane (a local pain killer), and so the area is actually numbed as it is being injected.
+However, dermal fillers themselves are formulated with lidocaine (a local pain killer), and so the area is actually numbed as it is being injected.
 The vast majority of patients report little to no discomfort.
 If you have a fear of needles, called Trypanophobia, read about how we can help put you at ease in our new blog!

 Immediately after the treatment the treated area can be slightly swollen and red.
 Some patients may also experience bruising around the injection site.This is a normal result of the injection, and it generally goes away in 72 hours.
-We provide all patients with ice and topical Arnica (if appopriate) which helps alleviate bruising and swelling.
-We also recommend patient avoid (if medically appropriate) blood thinner like Ibupofen or Aspirin, as these can increase the risk of bruising.
+We provide all patients with ice and topical Arnica (if appropriate) which helps alleviate bruising and swelling.
+We also recommend patient avoid (if medically appropriate) blood thinner like Ibuprofen or Aspirin, as these can increase the risk of bruising.

 Why go to Sonata?